magentabusiness/IoT-Quickstart/docs/Application_Enablement/09_Send_Command_to_the_Device_via_IoT-Gateway.md

 ## Step 2 Send the Command
 1. Select the Command
 2. Select the Mode.
 (Mode is command for Irrigation, It is depending on your product model.
-If you use another product model, you might get another option depending on your product model commands.)
+If you use another product model, you might get another option.)
 3. Click on Confirm.

 ![Putty](../images/PM_Send_Command.png)